 If you're using special characters in your mailing, make sure to pick from these email-friendly characters.

 Smart tags are what programs like MS Word, PageMaker and Dreamweaver use to generate curly quotation marks and apostrophes, instead of straight ones.
 While many programs can read and translate smart tags without any problems, some email clients have trouble with them and will either strip them out of your content entirely or render them as a string of random-looking characters.
 If you paste code from these programs, revisit your code and delete any curly quotations and apostrophes and replace with straight quotes (using your keyboard).

 <a title="My Website" rel="Website link" href="full URL here" target="_blank">Click here to visit my Website</a>

 Make sure to use the full URL starting with http:// to ensure your links are rendered and tracked correctly.

-You can create jump links in your campaign – also called bookmarks or anchor links – which, when clicked, jump the reader down to an item somewhere else in the same email.
+You can create jump links in your mailing -- also called bookmarks or anchor links -- which, when clicked, jump the reader down to an item somewhere else in the same email.
 This is particularly helpful in creating newsletter-style headlines at the top that link to longer paragraphs or stories below.
 (You can also set up jump links when using the WYSIWYG editor.)
 To set up jump links, name the anchor and then create the link to it.